Are you serious about protecting your dog from avoidable harm?

 Squamous cell carcinoma

-And remember, this isn't limited to nose and ears, this can affect the trunk of a white-coated dog - hence the need for sunscreen.
+And remember, this isn't limited to nose and ears, this can affect the trunk of a dog - hence the need for sunscreen.
 For example, if you have your pooch at the beach for a day at the ocean, the sun's rays can reflect off the sand to the underbelly and cause a burn.

-Sunscreens that are low in para aminobenzoic acid (PABA) are also preferred - although difficult to come by.
+Sunscreens that are low in para-aminobenzoic acid (PABA) are also preferred, although can be difficult to come by.
 Consult with the vet to discuss the best product for your companion.

 And a quick shout out for our feline friends - avoid sunscreens containing octisalate.
 This is from the aspirin family and is toxic to cats.

-However, most pet sunscreens are zinc-free so don't settle for anything less.
-Spray formulations work the best as you can simply spritz the dog, and then distract them for a few minutes while the spray dries on the coat.
+Read the label!
+Most pet sunscreens are zinc-free so don't settle for anything less.
+Spray formulations work the best as you can simply spritz your dog, and then distract them for a few minutes while the spray dries on the coat.
 Be sure to reapply the sunscreen after swimming and then every 4 - 6 hours.

 Choose a product that is: